Taylor Swift’s Hilarous Reaction To Her Cats Being Featured In ‘Deadpool 2’

 In response to the love shown by Deadpool 2‘s producers, Taylor took to her own Instagram story to ask her pets for their comments about making their debut on the big screen, as reported by Us Weekly.

-In a video, she told Meredith, who is named after Grey’s Anatomy character Meredith Grey the news.
+In a video, she told Meredith, who is named after Grey’s Anatomy character Meredith Grey, the news.
 “Meredith, I wanted to tell you something.
 This is really important, Deadpool 2, um, they put you and your sister on a shirt in a movie,” she said.

 “Can you hear her purring?
 She’s really happy,” she remarked.